 Applied Computing, BS

-A major map outlines a major's critical requirements, elective and required courses, and optimal course sequencing to help students stay on the right track to graduation.
+A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.

 Find and apply for relevant scholarships.